djeada/Vtk-Examples/notes/09_custom_filters_and_algorithms.md

 This example is a good “starter” custom filter because it demonstrates the classic VTK pattern: compute something per point, store it as a VTK array, then let the rest of VTK use it (coloring, thresholding, contours, statistics).
 That’s the core loop of many real filters.

-**Do:** store derived results as VTK arrays (point data or cell data) so they are usable downstream.
+**Do** store derived results as VTK arrays (point data or cell data) so they are usable downstream.
-**Don’t:** keep computed results only in Python lists if they are meant for visualization or pipeline processing.
+**Don’t** keep computed results only in Python lists if they are meant for visualization or pipeline processing.

 When the distance for each point is computed, it’s often stored in a scalar array so it can be used for: